 - over than 30 activities, mainly monuments and museums in the city or nearby, but also attractions.

 - public transport including the metro, the bus, the local train, as well as Lisbon’s famous tramways, some of which are mainly for tourists now!

 You have free entry and use for as long as the pass is valid.
 You get them by showing a card you collect in Lisbon in exchange for a voucher (we share the main collection points later in this page).
 This card also means you can avoid most of the time spent queueing at the ticket offices across the various sites, especially at the Jerónimos Monastery or the Belém Tower.

 The card’s validity period starts from its first use, not from the date given at the time of purchase.
-Once it’s in your pocket, this Lisbon citypass enables you to enjoy everything it gives you entry to, without having to worry about prices.
+Once it’s in your pocket, this Lisbon citypass enables you to enjoy everything it gives you entry to, without having to worry about the costs.